Restaurant Management 101: An Essential Guide

 Labor costs consist of all costs associated with payroll—so not only salaries and hourly wages, but payroll taxes, overtime, paid time off, bonuses, insurance, and other benefits.

 Both food and labor costs are measured as a percentage of sales.
-By tracking this data, you will be able to forecast future costs and sales.
+By tracking this data, you can forecast future costs and sales.
 These insights guide many of the important decisions you will have to make, from inventory management and contracts with distributors to hiring and scheduling practices.
 The far-reaching implications of cost control are why it is such an essential part of this job.

 Of course, costs are only one side of the equation.
 As a manager, you can also control costs by increasing sales.
 There are a variety of ways you can make this happen, such as training staff to upsell, running promotions like happy hours or seasonal specials, and creating effective marketing campaigns.